Coherent Fluctuations in Noisy Mesoscopic Systems, the Open Quantum SSEP and Free Probability: The open quantum SSEP

 \paragraph{Fluctuating coherences.}

 If we go beyond the mean dynamics, then Q-SSEP has an additional structure, which describes purely quantum mechanical effects such as entanglement.
-In particular, we focus on the (so-called) coherence between site $i$ and $j$, defined as

-In appendix \ref{app:Measuring-Coherences} we outline a procedure how one could in principal experimentally measure $G_{ij}$, following \cite{Gullans2019Entanglement}.
-Since the density matrix $\rho_t$ is a stochastic variable, so is the matrix of coherences $G_{ij}$.
-It describes the entanglement between sites $i$ and $j$, in the sense that $G_{ij}$ is zero if the complete state of the system $\rho_t$ can be written as a product of the two parts that are formed by cutting the systems somewhere between site $i$ and $j$.
+This structure is inscribed into the coherences $G_{ij}(t)=\mathrm{Tr}(\rho_{t}c_{i}^{\dagger}c_{j})$.
 While the coherences vanish in mean exponentially with time (we saw that the mean corresponds to the classical SSEP and there are no quantum correlations left), their fluctuations survive the long time limit, although they are sub-leading in the system size \cite{Bernard2019Open}.
 For example, at large system size $L\to\infty$ with $x=i/L\le y=j/L$ fixed, the connected quadratic fluctuation (or 2nd cumulant) in the steady state is

 where $\Delta n=n_{a}-n_{b}$ is the difference in the particle density between the boundary reservoirs, see (\ref{eq:reservoir_denisty}).
+Here we adopted again the point of view where the time dependence of $G_{ij}(t)$ is transfered to the measure $\mathbb E_t$ and the steady measure is denoted by $\mathbb E_\infty$.

 Let us also note that since the Hamiltonian is quadratic in fermionic creation and annihilation operators, the coherences $G_{ij}$ completely characterise the state of the system due to Wick's theorem.
-From (\ref{eq:rho_QSSEP_evolution}) one finds that their time evolution is given by the SDE \begin{widetext}
+From (\ref{eq:rho_Q-SSEP_evolution}) one finds that their time evolution is given by the SDE \begin{widetext}